 See also: monochromatic light, tunable optical filters, spectrometers, spectrophotometers, spectrographs, diffraction gratings, prisms

-and other articles in the categories general optics, optical metrology
+and other articles in the categories general optics, light detection and characterization, optical metrology

 If you like this article, share it with your friends and colleagues, e.g. via social media: